The Incredible Laguna 69 in Huaraz

 Once you are in Huaraz, the start of the trek is only 3 hours away.
 Whether you are taking a car, public transportation or a bus to the Laguna 69 trek, you will first need to decide if you will go on a tour or do the trek on your own.

 When you are in the city of Huaraz, there will be plenty of travel companies offering you tours and treks to the attractions around the Cordillera Blanca area.
 They are all going to be relatively similar with the same schedules, but different guides.
-The thing that you need to look out for is that they aren’t trying to rip you off .
-These day treks should cost you around 30-35 Soles, no more!
+The thing that you need to look out for is that they aren’t trying to rip you off.
 It is common for tour companies to double the prices if you are an unaware foreigner, don’t be that person falling for their scam!!
+If you want to avoid this completely, head to Find Local Trips, a tour comparison website.

-Booking a tour can make things simple for you.
+Booking a tour makes things simple for you.
 Why?
 They are your transportation.
 Essentially, they will make sure you efficiently see Laguna 69.
-Tours will pick you up around 5 am and return you at around 7 pm the same day.
+Tours will pick you up around 5am and return you at around 7pm the same day.

 Tours generally go as followed: They will pick you up from whatever hostel/hotel you are staying at in Huaraz.
 Next, they will make sure you get a good start to the day by stopping for breakfast along the way.
 You will then proceed to Huascarán National Park where you will pay for your entrance (10 Soles).
 Then, they will send you off to follow the trek.
 People go at different paces depending on how the altitude effects them and their level of ability.
 Along the way, guides will help you if you are struggling with the hike.
 They will keep you in-check with the time and take you back to Huaraz.